3rd February 2020

 When your problem is fixed, you will then have another 12 months of breakdown cover giving you total motoring peace of mind, no matter how deep the potholes you encounter.

-And if you live in a particular bad area for potholes, you could consider bespoke pothole damage insurance cover from Adrian Flux.
+And if you live in a particular bad area for potholes, you could consider bespoke pothole damage insurance cover from Sterling.
 It covers alloy wheels, tyres and suspension on the insured vehicle for up to £1,500 if they are damaged because of a pothole.
 (You must provide evidence of the pothole to be able to claim and there is a £75 excess).

 What should I do if I see a pothole?